manuelbickel/semantic_sustainability_assessment/README.md

 # semantic_sustainability_assessment
 # repository still under construction! - please contact me in case of any questions
+data and main code (except one last plotting code for cooccurrence) are already available, however, not diligently documented, yet

 ## Introduction
 This repository contains the data and basic R code of a study conducted to assess the sustainability content and semantic societal networks in climate action plans of sixteen regional centers in the Federal State of Lower Saxony (Germany).